PagerDuty/incident-response-docs/docs/before/call_etiquette.md

 ![Obama phone](../assets/img/headers/obama_phone.jpg)
 *Credit: [Official White House Photo](https://commons.wikimedia.org/wiki/File:Barack_Obama_on_phone_with_Benjamin_Netanyahu_2009-06-08.jpg) by Pete Souza*

-You've just joined an incident call, and you've never been on one before.
-You have no idea what's going on, or what you're supposed to be doing.
+You've just joined an incident call and you've never been on one before.
+You have no idea what's going on or what you're supposed to be doing.
 This page will help you through your first time on an incident call, and will provide a reference for future calls you may be a part of.

 ## First Steps

 * If you intend on participating on the incident call you should join both the call, and Slack.
 * Make sure you are in a quiet environment in order to participate on the call.
 Background noise should be kept to a minimum.
 * Keep your microphone muted until you have something to say.
-* Identify yourself when you join the call; State your name and the system you are the expert for.
+* Identify yourself when you join the call; state your name and the system you are the expert for.
 * Speak up and speak clearly.
 * Be direct and factual.
 * Keep conversations/discussions short and to the point.